rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/07_lecture.md

 > 1) features of BurpSuite
 > 2) proxy , Repeater , Intruder , Extender

-### Overview
-- in this lecture , only high level overview of these features of BurpSuite discussed

 ### Upcoming lectures
 - in upcoming lectures , we'll see these features in depth